 I live in the place (central Europe), where there are many but many restaurants offering much international food.
-For different reasons, it is not always quite like the original or there are some logistics problems.
+For different reasons, it is not always quite like the original, or there are some logistics problems.
 The first example.
 We cannot have fresh mules every day.
 But once a week there is a country-wide delivery.
 So, if you want to eat them, you simply plan your outside meal for Thursday.
 (The other opportunity is while on business in Brussels – they have it always on stock and seem to be crazy about this meal.)
 But finally, when delivered on Thursday, the moules taste exactly like in France.

 The pot of mules served somewhere in the coastal region in Northern France.
-You eat them taking one of the shells and using it as a small spoon to detach meat from other shells.
+You eat them taking one of the shells and using it as a small spoon to detach the meat from other shells.
 Unlike the soup above, the pot was prepared in the restaurant kitchen.

-But now to the European way of eating fish – fried, grilled or backed (for lunch, as a hot meal).
+But now to the European way of eating fish – fried, grilled or baked (for lunch, as a hot meal).
 Below three pictures I have taken in Portugal.
-Besides, that the kinds of fish (or seafood) may differ from country to country, all other ingredients on plates are typical for many European countries.
+Besides, the kinds of fish (or seafood) may differ from country to country, all other ingredients on plates are typical for many European countries.
 First, the potatoes often served with fish and meat, here peeled and boiled in water, further young potatoes not peeled and boiled in water, and French fries (called French, although a Belgian invention).
 The other ingredient on the plate is vegetables, either raw or shortly boiled.

-Just to sum up, a hint for non-European readers: if you visit Europe and want to eat for lunch or dinner, do not expect to be served sea food in countries that are far from the warmer seas.
-But every restaurant will serve you a fish dish looking quite close to that on the picture left hand side.
+Just to sum up, a hint for non-European readers: if you visit Europe and want to eat for lunch or dinner, do not expect to be served seafood in countries that are far from the warmer seas.
+But every restaurant will serve you a fish dish looking quite close to that on the picture left-hand side.